EthanHNguyen/ethanhnguyen.github.io/_posts/2023-12-20-book-summary.md

     - Some Issuer's have built this in-house or may rely on a third-party.
     - Note: Capital One has partnered with TSYS to help process their credit cards.
 * Issuer - an Issuer or Issuing Bank’s purpose is to underwrite the user by granting them access to a bank account and potentially access to credit facilities.
 Ex: JPMorgan Chase, Capital One, Citi, and Wells Fargo.

 The issuer will then decide to whether to approve or deny the transaction.
 If approved, the issuer will place a hold on the funds.
 Later, at the end of the day, clearing happens and money is moved between customer and merchant.
 The Merchant will confirm transactions and also include tips, transaction reversals, and refunds.

 ## Payment Ecosystem
 There are two types of card networks:
 * Open Networks (Visa, Mastercard) - There are multiple Merchant Acquirers and Issuers.
 Card network makes money through fees.
     - Pros: Good for distribution.
 Get brand into as many consumers and merchants as possible.
-    - Cons: Complex
+    - Cons: Complex to coordinate players.
 * Closed Networks (American Express, Discover) - Take their own interchange, Acquirer, and Network Assesment fees.
 Can adjust fee based on Merchant size.
-Revenue per swipe is higher.
-However, total swipe volume is lower since they don’t have tthe network.
 Visa accounts for ~50% of all purchase volume.
 American Express accounts for 13% and Discover for 2%.
+    - Pros: Revenue per swipe is higher.
+    - Cons: Total swipe volume is lower since the network is not as large.

 - For debit cards, each Card Network has a secondary network brand for Pin Debit or Automated Teller Machine (ATM).
     - PIN Debit Network.
 Visa - Interlink, Visa-Net Debit.
 Mastercard - Maestro.
 Discover - Pulse